 Yes, boiled parsnips are safe for dogs to eat.
 Do not add any salt, sugar, or unsafe spices or seasonings.

 Be careful with how many boiled parsnips you allow your dog to eat.
-Too many of them could give them an upset stomach since they are so high in fiber.
+Too many of them could give them stomach upset since they are so high in dietary fiber.